-If you’ve already reviewed our guide to closing on an NYC apartment, you may be ready to take the next steps toward home ownership in New York.
+If you’ve already reviewed our guide to closing on an NYC apartment, you may be ready to take the next steps towards becoming a homeowner in New York.
 Just like any big purchase, the cost of a new home is often greater than its sticker price.
 From legal fees to insurance to pre-paid maintenance charges, it’s important to consider any closing costs up front.
 Similarly, if you’re buying a home in New York, it’s worth learning about the New York State Mansion Tax and how it may impact your overall expenses when closing on your dream home.

 What Is the Mansion Tax?

-The New York State Mansion Tax (sometimes incorrectly referred to as the NYC Mansion Tax) is a transfer tax for residential property purchases in excess of $1 million.
+The New York State Mansion Tax (sometimes incorrectly referred to as property taxes or the New York City Mansion Tax ) is a non-deductible transfer tax for residential property purchases in excess of $1 million.
 Applicable to any property that may be used in whole or in part as a personal residence, this includes condos, co-ops, and one-to-three-family houses.
 The Tax must be paid within 15 days of closing and is therefore typically paid at the closing table.

 How Much Is the Mansion Tax?

-Originally instituted by Governor Mario Cuomo in 1989 at a flat rate of 1%, the Mansion Tax remained unchanged for more than 30 years.
-In the 2020 State Budget, it was transitioned to a progressive tax, with rates ranging from 1% to 3.9%, depending on the purchase price:
+Originally instituted by Governor Mario Cuomo in 1989 at a flat tax rate of 1%, the Mansion Tax remained unchanged for more than 30 years.
+In the 2020 State Budget, it was transitioned to a progressive tax, with rates ranging from 1% to 3.9%, depending on the sale price: